TimITSolutions/federation_environment_getting_started/README.md

 	5. After creating, login with your username and password.
 If you login with your email address and password, then when running step 6, it will show "unauthorized: incorrect username or password".
 To resolve this, log out and login correctly again with your username and not email address.
 Also, do this in PowerShell: docker login --username your-username.
 Then, step 6 should work correctly.
 	6. Go to powershell and type: docker run hello-world.
 If this shows hello-world, then docker is successfully installed in your machine.

+### Setup docker on ubuntu
+We installed docker using the [apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).